Snowball vs. Avalanche: What Is the Best Way to Pay Off Debt?

 The debt snowball is a popular option that works well for many because the quick feeling of success each time you pay off a small debt can help keep you inspired to stay on track.
 The downside of this method is that you could pay more in interest and spend a longer period of time chipping away at your debt.

-If you would rather minimize interest charges and speed up the process, and you don’t need those psychological boosts, then the avalanche method may work for you.
+If you would rather minimize interest charges and speed up the process, and don’t need those psychological boosts, then the avalanche method may work for you.
 However, keep in mind that not everyone has the discipline to stick with the debt avalanche for as long as it takes to see results.

 You can also get creative and modify or combine the two approaches in a way that makes sense for your financial situation and your personality.